- [Part 1]: Why ActiveCampaign’s SaaS Messaging & Positioning Is Awesome

 With all that ActiveCampaign gets right, I still think they have room to improve.

 All you have to do is look at what some of their competitors are doing to see what’s working in a similar space.

 I also have a few suggestions from my own funnel-building experience working with SaaS companies and online course businesses.

-Here are 6 sales funnel changes I would make if I were to work with ActiveCampaign…
+Here are 6 conversion funnel changes I would make if I were to work with ActiveCampaign…

 Change #1: Content Upgrades